TheophileMt92/theophile-mouton/portfolio.md

     <template id="project4-template">
         <div class="project-container">
             <div class="project-description">
-                <p>A group of researchers led by <a href="https://www.catalinapimiento.com/" target="_blank">Dr. Catalina Pimiento</a> and <a href="https://fableprieur.weebly.com/" target="_blank">Prof. Fabien Leprieur</a> investigated the functional diversity of sharks and rays in the world.</p>
+                <p>A group of researchers led by <a href="https://www.catalinapimiento.com/" target="_blank">Dr. Catalina Pimiento</a> and <a href="https://fableprieur.weebly.com/" target="_blank">Prof. Fabien Leprieur</a>, and including myself, investigated the functional diversity of sharks and rays in the world.</p>
-                <p>The group created a trait dataset of > 1000 species to assess elasmobranch functional diversity and compare it against previously studied facets (taxonomic and phylogenetic), to identify species- and spatial- conservation priorities.</p>
+                <p>The group created a trait dataset of > 1000 species to assess elasmobranch functional diversity and compare it against previously studied facets (taxonomic and phylogenetic), to identify species- and spatial- conservation priorities.
+This consisted of using global spatial datasets of shark and ray distributions and macroecological statistical analyses (generalised modelling, ordination methods, spatial mapping methods etc.). </p>
             </div>
             <div class="project-image">
                 <img src="/assets/img/portfolio/Pimiento et al. 2024_2maps.png" alt="Project 3">